 On April 22, 1985, President Ronald Reagan presented the National CASA Association with the President's Volunteer Action Award for "outstanding volunteer contribution, demonstrating accomplishment through voluntary action."
 In August of 1989, the American Bar Association officially endorsed the use of CASA volunteers to work with attorneys to speak for abused and neglected children in court.

 In July of 1990, the U.S. Congress authorized the expansion of CASA with the passage of the "Victims of Child Abuse Act of 1990" (P.L.
 101-647), so that a "court-appointed special advocate shall be available to every victim of child abuse or neglect in the United States that needs such an advocate."
 The U.S. Advisory Board on Child Abuse and Neglect included utilization of CASA and GAL volunteers among critical first steps recommended to bring the "national emergency" of child abuse and neglect in America today under control.

 Today the National CASA Association represents 955 CASA programs across the country, including Washington, DC and the U.S. Virgin Islands.
 CASA of Travis County was created in 1985 by concerned community members and judges and was the fourth CASA program in Texas.
 In our first year, CASA recruited and trained 43 volunteers who served 85 children.
-CASA of Travis County is now one of the top ten CASA programs in the nation, supporting 600 volunteers who advocate for 1,600 children a year.
+CASA of Travis County is now one of the top ten CASA programs in the nation, supporting over 600 volunteers who advocate for more than 1,600 children a year.